-If a second-hand machine or engine is imported into the EU for the first time, does it have to comply with the regulation?
+If an imported second-hand machine or engine is placed on the EU market for the first time, does it have to comply with the Regulation?

-Regulation 2016/1628 Article 8 (1), questions 2.2 & 2.7 and the Blue Guide
+Regulation (EU) 2016/1628 Article 8 (1), questions 2.2 & 2.7 and the Blue Guide

-Yes, used equipment coming from outside the EU and made available on the EU market for the first time (i.e. placed on the market) has to comply with the requirements of the regulation of that moment.
+Yes, used equipment coming from outside the EU and made available on the EU market for the first time (i.e. placed on the market) has to comply with the requirements of the Regulation of that moment.